dorlugasigal/ColorPicker/README.md

 - [x] Pick a color from the mouse Pointer, this works with multiple screens also
 - [x] Middle mouse click on the top panel would relocate the window in its initial location
 - [x] opening the application multiple times results in shaking the window of the initial window

+## TO-DO:
+- [ ] change the gradient color wen selecting a color with the pick tool

 ## License